Sonic Logo

 Sonic: Brand overview

-Sonic Team is a video game creator-owned by Sega (Japan), part of Sega CS Research and Development No.2.
-The group was formed in 1990 and initially consisted of three professionals: Yuji Naka (programmer), Naoto Ohshima (artist), and Hirokazu Yasuhara (level designer).
-In 1991, the team chose a name for themselves, having released their first game – Sonic The Hedgehog for the Sega Genesis platform.
+Sonic Team is a video game developer owned by Sega (Japan) and part of Sega CS Research and Development No. 2.
+The group was formed in 1990.
+Initially, it consisted of three professionals: Yuji Naka (programmer), Naoto Ohshima (artist), and Hirokazu Yasuhara (level designer).
+In 1991, the team chose a name for themselves after releasing their first game, Sonic the Hedgehog, on the Sega Genesis.
 Its other most famous products are Nights into Dreams and Phantasy Star Online.
-The American headquarters of the company is located in San Francisco, California.
+The company’s American headquarters is in San Francisco, California.

 Meaning and History